 Third, metering and bookkeeping services can be, but there is no need to require them to be, unbundled from other services.
 The LDC can continue to provide metering and bookkeeping services for all customers under cost-based regulation.
 Other entities can compete with the LDC for such services with no restriction imposed.
-This policy is based upon the belief that an LDC already has some inherent advantages in providing these services and if a third party can provide these services at a lower cost, it should be
+This policy is based upon the belief that an LDC already has some inherent advantages in providing these services and if a third party can provide these services at a lower cost, it should be allowed to do so.
+Fourth, policies similar to those for metering and bookkeeping services can be adopted for load balancing and dispatching services where the economies of scale and scope may even be stronger than in metering and bookkeeping.
+However, as load balancing and dispatching services are essential to the reliability of the operation of the local distribution network, more stringent conditions can be imposed upon third-parties that

-6 Underground caverns and aquifers are the most common and economical forms of gas storage.
+Underground caverns and aquifers are the most common and economical forms of gas storage.
 Consequently, the availability of gas storage is determined largely by the geological characteristics of a particular region.
 There are great variations in terms of gas storage availability and cost among local distribution markets.
 More detailed discussions on the competitive implications of gas storage can be found in Daniel J. Duann et al., Gas Storage: Strategy, Regulation, and Some Competitive Implications (Columbus, OH: The National Regulatory Research Institute, 1990).